Anyone who has found themself panting during and/or after a run knows how important it is to have a good lung capacity for running.

 Practice Proper Breathing While Running

-You’ll want to inhale through your nose and then exhale through your mouth.
+For controlled breathing on easy runs, inhale through your nose and exhale through your mouth.
 Ideally, you’ll do this rhythmically, which also has the side benefit of helping to prevent side stitches.
-If you find yourself getting side stitches a lot, then you might not be breathing properly and/or have adequate lung capacity for the run you’re doing.
+If you find yourself getting side stitches a lot, you might not be breathing properly.
+Slow down and refocus on your breath and breathing capacity until the stitch goes away.

-You’ll want to inhale for slightly longer than you exhale and come up with an odd number of strides in total (likely inhale for 3 strides, exhale for 2).
-The reason for this specification is so that you aren’t always landing on the same foot when you exhale, which can lead to an imbalance and injury.
+It’s best to inhale for slightly longer than you exhale.
+To keep your breathing even, you can match your inhales and exhales to your steps.
+Using an odd number of steps is best.
+For example, inhale for 3 strides, exhale for 2.
+The reason for this specification is so that your core is weakest when you transition from exhaling to inhaling.
+If you always do this on the same foot, it can create an imbalance in your body.

 If the 3-2 count isn’t working for you, try something different.
 For example, maybe inhaling for 2 strides and exhaling for 1.
 Remember what’s going to be best for you is what is most comfortable for you in terms of breathing.